adamdecaf/dev-setup/README.md

 1. Figure out a networking solution / auto vpn
 1. setup script for any machine?
 1. init script to `git pull` / manage state changed from image build to container start
+1. make a non-root user
+1. Banno extension with specific projects (bub, big)
+1. add ~/bin to $PATH

 ### Future Setup Script?